ObjReponse/sqbinding/README.md

 ## Working with variables

-There are three main mechanisms: binding, taking, and obtaining meaning.
+There are three main mechanisms: binding, set, and get values.

 ```cpp
 std::string name;